amirmatini/smtprelayqueue/README.md

 #### Systemd Service

-For Linux deployment, you can use the provided systemd service file:
+For Linux deployment, you can use the provided systemd service file located at `systemd/smtp-relay.service`.
+The installer automatically sets up the systemd service, but if you're doing a manual installation, you can copy the service file:

 ```bash
 # Copy the service file